1. How long will it take to make my korowai?

 Please don't be afraid to ask, as we may be able to squeeze your urgent order in.

-1. Are the carvings on your website strictly handmade?
+1. Are the wood carvings on your website strictly handmade?

 All are made in New Zealand.
 Some of the stock wood pieces are made using a combination of machine and hand finishing.
 Wood pieces by featured artists such as Thomas Hansen and Andy Little are made exclusively with hand chisels only.